Platonic-Systems/generics-sop-examples/draft.md

     Route_Blog br -> "blog" </> encodeRoute br
 ```

-There is nothing we can do about `PostSlug` instance, because it is not an ADT, but we *do* want to generically implement `encodeRoute` for both `BlogRoute` and `Route` generically.
+There is nothing we can do about `PostSlug` instance because it is not an ADT, but we *do* want to generically implement `encodeRoute` for both `BlogRoute` and `Route` generically.

 ### Identify the general pattern

-After having written the implementation manually, the next step is to make it as general as possible.
+After writing the implementation manually, the next step is to make it as general as possible.
 Try to extract the "general pattern" behind these manual implementations.
 Looking at the instances above, we can conclude the general pattern as follows:

 - To encode `Foo_Bar` in a datatype `Foo`, we drop the `Foo_`, and take the `Bar`.
 Then we convert it to `bar.html`.
 - If a sum constructor has arguments, we check that it has exactly one argument (arity <=1).
 Then call `encodeRoute` on that argument, and append it to the constructor's encoding using `/`.